-Specific objective 1.1.: Increasing employability and employment opportunities
+Specific objective 1.1.: Increasing employability and employment opportunities for effective cooperation between the business sector, labor market institutions and education and research is not adequately exploited.

 Lack of jobs, threat of further redundancies resulting from restructuring and mismatch between the supply and demand on the labor market are common features of the programme area.